Hircinus/CRHS_Robotics-2020/.github/ISSUE_TEMPLATE/design-issue-report.md

 ---
-name: Bug report
+name: Design issue report
-about: Create a report to help us improve our development
+about: Create a report to help us improve our design
-title: New bug report
+title: New design issue report
-labels: bug
+labels: ''
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what doesn't look right.

 **To Reproduce**
-Indicate the steps necessary to repeat the behavior.
+Indicate where to find this.
 Ex.:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. See issue

-**Expected behavior**
+**Potential solutions**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you believe can make it look better.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.